sonoransun/HW-RoT/webtech-macos-yubikey.md

 # YubiKey Authentication on macOS

 Apple's flagship operating system, macOS, supports authentication via hardware root of trust using the Personal Identity Verification capabilities of the OS.
-This is commonly referred to as SmartCard verification, however, the YubiKey can also function as a PIV device, just like a SmartCard.
+This is commonly referred to as SmartCard authentication, however, the YubiKey can also function as a PIV device, just like a SmartCard.

 ## Setting up your YubiKey 5 device